flightblog/ZFHaversine/README.md

 # ZFHaversine #

-Objective-C implementation of the Haversine formula.
+Objective-C implementation of the Haversine formula used to find the distance between two GPS coordinates.

 ### From Wikipedia.org ###
 The haversine formula is an equation important in navigation, giving great-circle distances between two